freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-an-ordered-list.english.md

 ## Description
 <section id='description'>
-HTML has another special element for creating <code>ordered lists</code>, or numbered lists.
+HTML has another special element for creating <dfn>ordered lists</dfn>, or numbered lists.
 Ordered lists start with an opening <code>&#60;ol&#62;</code> element, followed by any number of <code>&#60;li&#62;</code> elements.
 Finally, ordered lists are closed with the <code>&#60;/ol&#62;</code> tag.

 For example: